 UCC responded to these submissions in November 2011, demonstrating that they were legally and factually without merit; asserting that the Indian courts lacked jurisdiction over UCC; and stating that the Curative Petition is legally improper because:

 At most, if the GOI was successful with its Curative Petition, it would merely be able to undo the judgment it claims was wrong.
 Undoing the judgment would mean that GOI would have to pay back the settlement amounts to UCC and UCIL (with interest), the settlement would be unwound, and the GOI would have to proceed with the lawsuit it filed for compensation for victims.
 It would have to prove wrongdoing on the part of Union Carbide and UCIL, and would have to submit proof of individual damages for all claimants.
-Of course, to require UCC to defend against such a case 33 years after the events at issue occurred would violate its due process rights.
+Of course, to require UCC to defend itself against such a case more than 34 years after the events at issue occurred would violate its due process rights.

 1. What does the curative petition filed by the Government of India mean?

 India, as a country committed to justice and the rule of law, needs to honor the rule of law’s finality and the integrity of their legally-binding agreements.
-Without this foundation, there is no basis for confidence or certainty in the investment in any country’s economy.

 We expect the Supreme Court of India will demonstrate its continued commitment to these principles when it considers the GOI's curative petition, which has never been set for hearing.